Type G-GC INDUSTRIAL AND MINING CABLE

 The cable that is most appropriate for industrial and light to medium duty mining uses, is the Type G cable and Type GG- C Power Cable.
 Also used for hardwearing service as power supply cable, and also power cable for mobile and portable electrical equipment at continuous certain temperature of at least 90°C that the conductor can withstand.
 The Type G cables can be used in all types of wet conditions.
 These cables are also useful and fitting for AC systems particularly the three phase ones, mainly because the 3 or 4 conductors are required and also grounding is mandatory.

-The Type G, and the Type GG-C cables have brilliant elasticity, can resist Read More
+The Type G, and the Type GG-C cables have brilliant elasticity, Read More

 The cables of Type G- and Type GG-C are able to endure all dry situations to about 90°C, and also wet conditions to about 75°C. These cables come in rated to about 2000 volts.
 When conductors come in sizes 8 AWG through 500 MCM, it means it is completely annealed stranded bare copper.

 For utmost elasticity conductors are assembled with rope lay stranding.
 The cables are cleverly built to have great resistance to abrasion, and impact.
 These cables also can cope with a great contact to heat, oil, moisture, acids, sunlight, alkalies, and many other chemicals.
 Again temperatures can fluctuate from around -40°C to 90°C. This wire is UL Listed, CSA and MSHA permitted and RoHS obedient.
 Also meets FT-5 Flame Test.